-You get it, I like goalies… There’s no one on a football field under more pressure than the goalkeeper.
+You get it, I like goalies… There’s no one on a soccer field under more pressure than the goalkeeper.
 There is no such thing as an unforgiving mistake for them and a single slip-up can ruin the whole game.

 Goalkeepers are the only player allowed to use his/her hands within the box to defend the goal.
 Plus goalies will also wear a different color kit from the rest of the team, to tell them apart, and will usually wear a pair of gloves to help protect their hands.

 - Gifted with great hand-eye coordination.